lmu-mandy/project-bar/README.md

 For convenience, we have also shared the data on [drive](https://drive.google.com/drive/folders/1h5wJjjJMkld0m2sggUGqaQ1BMs2M7o8h?usp=sharing).

 ## Code
 We have code available in Keras and Pytorch.
 However, the Pytorch code still needs improvement.
+Our main code is in Keras.

 ### How to run code
 In order to run the code follow these steps: